-Amazon Picking Challenge is a competition for designing a robot system to complement Amazon’s Kiva shelf system in warehouses.
+Amazon Picking Challenge is a competition for designing a robot system to complement the Kiva automated warehouse shelving system.
 The workspace consists of a 12-bin shelf and a storage box.
 Each shelf bin can have multiple items placed in any configure with partial occlusions.
 A task list is provided of the required items.
 The goal is to pick the correct item from the bin and place it in the storage box.

 As a part of MRSD course project, our 5-person team worked on the project from September 2015 to May 2016.
 You can see our course project webpage at http://mrsdprojects.ri.cmu.edu/2015teamd/.
 During this period, we designed the system from the ground up.